AlibabaCloudDocs/ots/intl.en-US/Data channels/Data export/Synchronize data from tablestore to OSS/Synchronize incremental data (script mode).md

          "mode": "single_version_and_update_only", # The mode in which Tablestore Stream exports data.
 Set this parameter to single_version_and_update_only.
 If the configuration template does not contain this parameter, add this parameter.
          "column":[  # Set the columns that you want to export to OSS.
 If the configuration template does not contain this parameter, add this parameter.
 You can customize the number of columns.
                   {
-                     "name": "uid"  # The name of the column, which is the primary key column of Tablestore.
+                     "name": "uid"  # The name of a primary key column of Tablestore.
                   },
                   {
-                     "name": "name"  # The name of the column, which is the attribute column of Tablestore.
+                     "name": "name"  # The name of an attribute column of Tablestore.
                   },
          ],
          "isExportSequenceInfo": false, # Specify whether to export time series information.
 If you set the mode parameter to single_version_and_update_only, this parameter can be set only to false.